UMN Region U.S. Depository publications weeding and disposal guide

 Depositories may withdraw microfiche after the mandatory 5-year retention without providing lists to the Regional.

 While we do have paper copies, we are missing several volumes in microfiche of the Federal Register, Code of Federal Regulations, Congressional Record (daily & index), and Lists of Sections Affected.
-Please check our needs list if you are discarding these titles in fiche.
+Please check our Basic Collection & Essential Titles Needs List if you are discarding these titles in fiche.

 Large collections or long runs of serials in fiche may have interest for the Regional.
 Please contact the Regional Coordinator, email@example.com, with a description of the collection via email.
 A detailed inventory is not necessary.
 The email should specify that the library plans to withdraw, for example, the Federal Register earlier than 1990, or all microfiche from the 1980 census.